outaagunga/documentation/strategy-forex.md

 2. **Volatility Filter**

    * Volatility filter passes if:
-          BBWidth is expanding (Normalized BBWidth > Normalized BBWidth[1]) AND the Absolute distance between Leading Band and Middle Band increased by at least 0.5 × ATR compared to the previous bar, while the Trailing Band contraction is less than 0.5 × ATR
+          BBWidth is expanding (Normalized BBWidth > Normalized BBWidth[1]) AND the Absolute distance between Leading Band and Middle Band increased by at least 0.5 × ATR compared to the previous bar, while the Trailing Band is not contracting more than twice as fast as the Leading Band is expanding, ensuring the volatility is directional rather than a simple return to mean
    * BBWidth is considered flat if: abs(Normalized BBWidth − Normalized BBWidth[1]) ≤ ε   where:
           ε = small unitless threshold expressed as a percentage of Normalized BBWidth (e.g. 5–10%)